codalab/codalab-worksheets/README.md

 To run tests on the code, first install the libraries for testing:

     codalab_env/bin/pip install mock nose

 Then run all the tests:

     codalab_env/bin/nosetests

+## Database

+By default the local cl runs off sqllite database.
+You can change this in your `.codalab/config.json` file.

+If you are upgrading please run migrations first:

+    alembic upgrade head

+If adding/changing schema:

+    alembic revision -m "<your commit message here>" --autogenerate

+will handle most use cases please check the file it generatates.

+If it is not correct please see the [Alembic Docs](http://alembic.readthedocs.org/en/latest/tutorial.html#create-a-migration-script) to generate a migration

+Make sure you also update COLUMNS in the correct ORM object.